ansys/pyworkbench/doc/source/user-guide.rst

 A typical user of the Workbench gRPC service starts a Workbench client that connects to a running Workbench server on the cloud, given the server's name/IP and port.
-A client-side working directory should be specified.
-This directory is the default location for client-side files.

 .. code-block:: python

-    from ansys.workbench.core.workbench_client import WorkbenchClient
+    from ansys.workbench.core.workbench_client import connect_workbench

-    workdir = "path_to_the_local_working_directory"
-    host = "server_machine_name_or_ip"
+    host = "server_machine_name_or_IP"
     port = server_port_number
-    wb = WorkbenchClient(workdir, host, port)
+    wb = connect_workbench(host=host, port=port)

-    wb.connect()
+Other options to the `connect_workbench` API include specifying a working directory for the client instead of using the default directory.

 Launch Workbench server and start a client
 ==========================================